petabyt/cwebview/README.md

 # cwebview
-To be named WebView replacement
+To be named WebView replacement (very rough draft)

+A basic C99 rewrite of Lorca, meant to be easier to port.